bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Aviv Milner: 01:05:09

 Yeah.
-I mean, so
+I mean, so, why...

-Unknown speaker: 01:05:13

-why

 Unknown speaker: 01:05:18

-That there will be like more people linked to the coin joins, even if they don't actually use Wasabi.
+That there will be like more people linked to the coinjoins, even if they don't actually use Wasabi.

-Speaker 4: 01:05:31

-Yeah, what I mean to

-Aviv Milner: 01:05:32
+Aviv Milner: 01:05:31

-say is that what if a user just wanted to send someone money and essentially wanted to participate in these knapsack type coinjoins for spending?
+Yeah, what I mean to say is that what if a user just wanted to send someone money and essentially wanted to participate in these knapsack type coinjoins for spending?
 Then that could be a separate service that could be added to Wasabi.

-Aviv Milner: 01:05:53

-Right?

-Aviv Milner: 01:05:56

 Like, imagine if the entire blockchain didn't have transactions, but just had lists of inputs and outputs.
 I think we can agree that it would be computationally very hard for people to successfully unravel the entire block of inputs and outputs.